What is paper trading?

 With demo accounts, there is very little emotional attachment.
 That’s why it’s important to understand that a demo account should be treated as a real-money account.
 Take every trade seriously, as if you really are trading with your own money.

-Ongoing Learning Is Key
+Ongoing Learning Is Key to paper trading

 Once you have a grasp of the mechanics of the trading platform, and the financial markets, you will be better equipped to trade for real money.
 AvaTrade advises clients to practice on the demo account for several days, while researching intensely and then trading for real.